adjust/cocos2dx_sdk/doc/android/eclipse.md

 ### 9. Session tracking

 To provide proper session tracking it is required to call certain Adjust methods every time app goes to background or comes to foreground.
-Otherwise the SDK might miss a session start or session end.
+Otherwise, the SDK might miss a session start or session end.
 In order to do so you should follow these steps:

 1. Open the app delegate file.